Idadelveloper/Golang-CRUD-API/README.md

 # Golang-CRUD-API
-A simple CRUD backend application for movies in Golang
+A simple CRUD backend REST API for movies in Golang